Chicago Pneumatic: CP Construction

 The main product marketing functions are located in Essen, Germany, but design, development and production are located in facilities worldwide.
 In Essen, specialized teams design and produce medium-size to heavy rig-mounted hydraulic breakers, from 550 kg (1,212 lb.) up to 4,200 kg (9,259 lb.)
 The light compaction equipment and the handheld hydraulic construction equipment are developed in the Rousse plant in Bulgaria.

 Plants in Kalmar, Sweden), and Nasik, India, collaborate closely on product design, prototypes and testing of the pneumatic handheld tools.
 Two distribution centers, located in Texas (U.S.) and Hoeselt (Belgium) provide products to distributors worldwide.

 CP Compressor

 The main centers are located in Antwerp, Belgium, for compressors and Zaragoza, Spain, for generators.
 Production is located in facilities worldwide.
-Small and medium-sized stationary compressors are produced in Sweden, Belgium, Italy, Brazil, Russia, China, India and the United States, whereas Brazil, Italy, Russia, India, China and the U.S. specialize in the piston range.
-The portable compressors are manufactured in Belgium, Brazil, China, India and the United States.
-Generators are mainly manufactured in Spain and the United States.

 The company Neuman & Esser acquired the Chicago Pneumatic Tool Co. reciprocating compressor technology in 1993.
 Along with Chicago Pneumatic Tool the customer service organization NEAC Compressor Service is owner of eight other brands.